yoadazeleke/Uncovering-Diabete-Trends/README.md

 - 1. Loading the Data
 First, we load the data from a CSV file.

-          data <- read.csv("Diabetes_Healthcare_Data")

-This command reads the data file and stores it in the variable data.

 - 2. Handling Missing Data
 Next, we check for and remove any rows that have missing values (NA).
 This is important because most models can't work with incomplete data.

-          data <- na.omit(data)  # Removing rows with NA values

-This command removes any row with missing values from the dataset.

 - 3. Encoding Categorical Variables
 If our dataset has categorical data (like "Yes" or "No"), we need to convert it into a format the model can understand.
 In this case, we’re encoding the target variable Diabetes_Status into two categories: Negative and Positive.

-          data$Diabetes_Status <- factor(data$Diabetes_Status, levels = c(0, 1), labels = c("Negative", "Positive"))

-This code converts the Diabetes_Status column to a factor (categorical variable) with labels "Negative" for 0 and "Positive" for 1.

 - 4. Feature Scaling
 Feature scaling is important when we have features (like BMI) with different units of measurement.
 Scaling helps the model treat each feature equally.
 In this case, we are scaling the BMI feature.

-          data$BMI <- scale(data$BMI)  # Scaling BMI feature

-This code standardizes the BMI values, so they all lie within a similar range, making it easier for the model to process.

 - 5. Data Splitting
 Now, we split the data into two parts: one for training the model and the other for testing it.
 We’ll use 80% of the data for training and 20% for testing.